Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

 # 32.WAC/logic to generate Fibonacci series
 # 33.WAC to generate Palindrome numbers between 1-100
 # 34.WAC to generate Prime numbers between 100
-# 35.WAC to generate Armstrong number verification
+# 35.WAC to generate Armstrong number between 100-1000.
+# 36. (a) WAC to generate 10 Unique numbers in between 1-50 without using unique keyword
+# 36. (b) WAC to generate 10 Unique numbers in between 1-50 without using unique keyword in a Dynamic array
+# 36. (c) WAC to generate 10 Unique numbers in between 1-50 using unique keyword
-# 36.WAC to generate random Unique numbers in between 1-50
+# 36. (d) WAC to generate 10 Unique numbers in between 1-50 using unique keyword in a Dynamic array
 # 37.WAC to generate Non-randomize unique numbers in between 1-50
 # 38.WAC to generate dynamic array values in between 1-20 in ascending order(sorting)
 # 39.WAC to generate dynamic array values in between 1-20 in descending order(sorting)